Coogee Media

 Arthur Streeton Entranced by Coogee's Scenery

 "What a lovely little place.
 Sand, bananas, empty bottles & color and pretty children.
 Shall do some good work here I think'.
-So said Arthur Streeton, (8 April 1867 – 1 September 1943, later Sir Arthur Streeton) probably Australia's most celebrated artists when he wrote to Tom Roberts in September 1890.
+So said Arthur Streeton, later Sir Arthur, (8 April 1867 - 1 September 1943) probably Australia's most celebrated artist when he wrote to Tom Roberts in September 1890.
 Coogee was his first plein air painting site.
-He stood near the same spot as his friends and colleagues Conder and Roberts to paint Sunny South - Coogee".
+He stood near the same spot as his friends and colleagues Conder and Roberts to paint "Sunny South - Coogee".

-Streeton liked Coogee very much and would return again and again when he visited NSWfrom 1890 to 1896, and then many years later.
+Streeton liked Coogee very much and would return again and again when he visited NSW from 1890 to 1896, and then many years later.
 There are many other examples of his artistic interpretations of Coogee.
 He liked Coogee so much that he bought a house for his parents, Charles Henry and Mary (nee Johnson) Streeton at 134 Carrington Road, their home until his father died there at 102 in 1930.
 The was rebuilt in about 1950 and this was in turn recently demolished and replaced with a modern apartment building.
 His parents are both buried at Randwick General Cemetery at South Coogee.

 Arthur Streeton :